Tonmoysifat/gym-administration/README.md

    - `email`: email (required)
    - `password`: password (required)
    - `name`: name (required)
-   - `role`: Trainer | Trainee (For testing purposes add role value "Trainer" for creating Trainer profile but only admin create Trainer profile and add "Trainee" for creating Trainee profile) (required) <br>
+   - `role`: Trainer | Trainee (For testing purposes add role value "Trainer" for creating Trainer profile but only admin can create Trainer profile and add "Trainee" for creating Trainee profile) (required) <br>
 *For the successful request you will get a token in response, add this token to the Headers tab of the postman like token = "Your_Token""*

 ### 2. **POST request: Login